HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 d) `Animations & Transitions`: The features that arise from this are smooth animations that enhances hover effects and interactive transitions.

-e) `Customizable Theme`: It is extremely important to have a customizable theme
+e) `Customizable Theme`: It is extremely important to have a customizable theme (CSS variables)